dithotseleruo23-dot/TRANSPORT-AND-MOBILITY/CONTRIBUTIONS.md

 Elsie worked on the OOP mapping document, going through each concept and explaining where it shows up in the project.
 She also helped with general corrections.

 **Phineas Mokalane — 202504984 — 8 commits**
-Phineas wrote the .gitignore, contribution log and added the Combi class to the project as well as general corrections.
+Phineas wrote the .gitignore, contribution log , created the Vehicle superclass ,added the Combi class and taxi class to the project as well as general corrections.

 ---